 This handsome beast is the DIRECTV H21 receiver, also known as “the one that got it right.”
 Although the pictures are different sizes — blame the internet for not having great photos back then — this receiver was about the same size as the H20, or in today’s world just a little bigger than an HR24.
 It ran much cooler and was much more reliable than the H20.
 The H21 and its identical-looking sibling H23 ruled the roost for three years as DIRECTV expanded its HD selection.
 And then, it was time for H24.

 This is the DIRECTV H24 HD receiver.
-It’s actually a bit long in the tooth, having been released in 2010.
+When it was released in 2010, it was a revelation.
 It features a touchscreen front and a full set of outputs on the back, including component, composite, and HDMI.
 It also has an ethernet port and can be used with older, non-SWM DIRECTV systems.

 This is the DIRECTV H25 receiver.
 It doesn’t have a touchscreen on the front, doesn’t have component outputs, and doesn’t have a ethernet port.
 It must be used with a SWM system and will not work with the older systems.
 Although the picture doesn’t show it, it’s about half the size of the H24.

 It’s hard to see in the photos above but these receivers are much smaller than the ones that came before.
 This is the H25 sitting on an H21:

 and here’s the H25 at top with H24 at bottom:

 Finally here is a Genie Mini Client sitting on top of an H25.
 These three pictures ought to give you an idea of the relative sizes.

 This would seem like a no-brainer, right?
 Choose the one with more outputs, more inputs, and more abilities, right?
 After all they are the same price.
 There’s a little more to the story here.

 Let’s get down to it.
 You might be thinking that the H24 is the better receiver, but that really isn’t true.